PG1003/filesystem/reference.md

 ### `perms`

-`perms` holds members that are constants which represents file access permissions.
+`perms` is an enummeration with constants which represents file access permissions.
 Its members support binary operators to combine, mask or check permissions.

 | Permission     | Meaning |